 - Elevation Gain: 1,340-ft. to Bullion King Lake

 1,570-ft. to Porphyry Lake

 1,660-ft. to South Ridge Overlook

 - More Hikes in:

 Why Hike Porphyry Basin

 Typically I am not a big fan of walking jeep roads, but I make an exception when it comes to Porphyry Basin.
 This scenic, off-the-beaten path hike ascends to Bullion King Lake nestled in the stunningly beautiful Porphyry Basin.
-The initial segment follows a lightly trafficked dirt road and then a trail, traveling through beautiful wildflower-filled meadows and passing pretty waterfalls, interesting rock formations and remnant of old mines.
+The initial segment follows a lightly trafficked dirt road and then a trail.
+Beautiful, wildflower-filled meadows, pretty waterfalls, interesting rock formations and remnant of old mines accompany the walk.

 Beyond the lake faint trails and some route finding leads to the upper basin where lovely Porphyry Lake lies cradled beneath Three Needles Peak (13,481-ft.).
 The upper basin's open alpine meadows invite exploration.
 Off-trail routes climbing to saddles on the ridges to the north and west of Porphyry Lake offer terrific views into Bridal Veil Basin.
 Hikers ascending the route to the ridge crest rimming the south side of the basin are rewarded with a panorama of peaks extending from the Needles in the Grenadier Range in the southeast to the high peaks of the Uncompahgre Wilderness to the northeast.